| |

 Initially the HARP mortgage program had little success because it failed to meet regulators' expectations when it was launched in Spring of 2009.
 One of the problems originally was that homeowners who were significantly underwater could not refinance with HARP because of the maximum 125% loan to value restrictions.
 The new HARP mortgage program does not have loan to value restrictions so many of these borrowers will have an option to refinance.
+To see if you meet the HARP mortgage 2.0 requirements check out this recent article, Underwater Mortgage Refinance.

 The FHFA said they provide revised guidelines to mortgage lenders soon.